Game Management Unit 24B

 Areas: The upper drainage systems of Campaign Creek, Pine Creek, and West Fork of Pinto Creek contain bear habitat.
 These areas are located within the Wilderness.
 Outside of the Wilderness, the country west and northeast of the Pinto Valley Mine also has a few bears.

 Overview: Javelina occur throughout most of Unit 24B.
 They can be found on the lower desert flats all the way up to the oaks and pines of the higher elevations of the unit.
 They are most easily hunted in the intermediate desert and grassland habitats.
 In these areas the terrain tends to be fairly open, and numerous ridges and canyons provide excellent glassing opportunities.
-As far as numbers of javelina are concerned, Unit 24B is considered to have a population in the medium range.
-Since javelina are herd animals, this simply means that herd sizes within the unit tend to be of medium size.
 The average size for javelina herds in 24B is about eight animals.

 The majority of 24B javelina habitat is on public land – either the Tonto National Forest or State Trust Land.
 Written permission (i.e. a permit) is required to be on state land, but if you are legally hunting, your hunting license is considered to be your permit.
 Private lands exist around the mining areas of Globe and Pinto Valley.
 The lands are usually posted as to whether or not hunting is allowed.
 The Superstition Wilderness comprises about one-third of the unit.
 The Wilderness is closed to all vehicular and mechanized travel, but it is open to hunting.
 The Tonto National Monument near Roosevelt Lake is closed to all hunting.
 A Tonto National Forest map will help to identify roads and trails, as well as land ownership topographical maps will provide information about the terrain.